fourks/zxnext_pawn_demo/README.md

 adventure game can support a large amount of graphics and text by loading such resources on-demand from an SD card using ESXDOS.

-The purpose of the demo is *not* to provide a fully-featured playable game.
+The purpose of the demo is not to provide a fully-featured playable game.
 The parser is very limited, you can only walk around in the world, you cannot interact with its in-game characters and objects.
-I don't intend to continue developing the demo into a complete game since the original game is still under copyright.
-Disregarding any legal issues, reimplementing the full parser and determining all possible character/object interactions would be a huge work.
-A potentially more feasible option would be to port [Magnetic](http://msmemorial.if-legends.org/magnetic.php), Niclas Karlsson's Magnetic Scrolls interpreter written in C, to z88dk.
+To turn the demo into a complete game, a feasible option would be to port [Magnetic](http://msmemorial.if-legends.org/magnetic.php), Niclas Karlsson's Magnetic Scrolls interpreter written in C, to z88dk.
 The Magnetic source code would need to be restructured to support memory banking since it will not fit